ThaiHaiDev/Sport_Store_Server/README.md

 <summary><b>English</b></summary><br />

-Using technologies: NodeJS, Express, MongoDb, Mongoose, jwt-authentication, jwt-authorization, cloudinary server of an ecommerce website with 3 permissions:
+Using technologies: NodeJS, Express, MongoDb, Mongoose, jwt-authentication, jwt-authorization, cloudinary

+Server of an ecommerce website with 3 permissions:
 + Admin (full control, can delete anything, in addition can view customer invoice details as well as statistics on everything of the store)
 + Manager (also has the same rights as admin to be able to manage the store, but does not have the right to delete anything that the admin has not allowed)
 + Customer (only has the right to view and buy goods, does not affect the APIs of higher rights (admin, manager)